gregrickaby/nextjs-wordpress/README.md

 ### `packages/`

 Shared packages used by the apps.
-This includes ESLint, Stylelint, Prettier, and TypeScript configs.
+This includes ESLint, Prettier, and TypeScript configs.
 As well as the WordPress plugin and theme.

 ### `turbo.json`